Features don't make a product great

 Before building anything, I ask one question: "Is this a hell yes?"
 If the answer is anything less, it's a no. There are infinite things you could build.
 The job is finding the few that actually matter.

-The best features feel like relief.
-Not addition.
+The best features feel like relief, not addition.

-Listen to Silence
+Listen to silence

 Your users won't always tell you what they need.
 Sometimes what they don't say matters more than what they do.